Pressio/Pressio.github.io/content/overview/design.rst

 .. container::

-  .. block-primary:: Design Idea
+  .. block-primary:: Design Idea and Flow of Information

 	  We leverage this simple, expressive mathematical framework as a pivotal design choice to enable a minimal application programming interface (API) that is natural to dynamical systems: you choose the formulation more convenient to you, and interface your application to Pressio by creating a corresponding *adapter class* to expose the operators needed for the chosen formulation.
 	  This adapter class serves as intermediary between Pressio and your application.
-A schematic depicting this design idea and the flow of information is given below.
+	  A schematic depicting the design and the flow of information is given below.

 |